 By getting off at this stop, you can:

-– Find exotic products coming from Africa, and the from the Maghreb in particular.
+– Find exotic products coming from Africa (Northern and Subsaharan).
 The market is very popular and sells exclusively African products.

 – Go to the marché Saint Pierre and its many adjacent shops to get hold of the fabric of your dreams.
 You simply can’t leave without a precious piece of material.